TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 3) Each document shall show on the first page the caption and case number assigned by the Commission, and shall identify the party on whose behalf the document is filed.
 The final page of each filed document shall contain the name, address and telephone number of the attorney, or of the party if the party is self-represented.

-4) In accordance with the Identity Protection Act [5 ILCS 179], no person's Social Security Number shall be filed or submitted to the Civil Service Commission in a pleading, exhibit or any other document related to a case unless the Social Security Number is essential to the matter before the Commission.
+4) In accordance with the Identity Protection Act [5 ILCS 179], no person's Social Security Number shall be filed or submitted to the Commission in a pleading, exhibit or any other document related to a case unless the Social Security Number is essential to the matter before the Commission.

 b) Notice